ekomoku/ekom-pbl/Project 11.md

 ~~~

-Now, ssh into your Jenkins-Ansible server using ssh-agent
+Now, still under the local terminal, cd to the folder where your keypair is stored (e.g Downloads)  ssh into your Jenkins-Ansible server using ssh-agent